Bangali River: History

 The present-day streams of Jamuna and Teesta were created after a massive flood in 1787.
 The flood had a major impact on the geography of rivers in the region; several rivers changed course, and the changes continued for the next forty years.
 Prior to the flood, the Brahmaputra River used to pass through Mymensingh and Bhoirob Bazaar to meet the Meghna River.
 After 1787, the Brahmaputra changed its course to drain into the Padma River.

 Along with changes in course, the Jamauna and Teesta also gave rise to new distributaries in the aftermath of the 1787 flood.
 It is speculated that the Bangali River was born out of those changes of course of the Jamuna and Teesta.

 Concerns

+The Jamuna is inherently unstable.
+It has changed its course before, and is likely to do so again, possibly abruptly.
+Every year, by eroding its banks, it moves an average of 80 m closer to the Bangali.
+In the 1987 flood, it threateened to break into the channel of the Bangali north of Serajganj.
+In 1993, the two rivers were less than 1 km apart at their closest approach.
+As of 2007, a stretch of only 300 m separated the two.